-Testing by the University of Applied Sciences Northwestern Switzerland
+Testing of ozone emissions by the University of Applied Sciences Northwestern Switzerland

 The University of Applied Sciences Northwestern Switzerland studied, among other things.
 Biow's ozone emissions, among other things.
-The result: "There was no evidence,that the Biow cleaning device significant amounts of ozone emitted."
+The result: "There was no evidence that the Biow cleaning device emitted significant amounts of ozone."

 Certification by Cere Certifications